dell/csm-docs/content/docs/concepts/replication/high-availability/powerstore-metro.md

 ----------------

 ## Workload Resiliency in Metro Configurations
-For PowerStore Metro with csm-resiliency enabled, the workloads remain resilient against node failures, array failures, and complete site failures, provided that the preferred node has connectivity to the surviving array.
-This applies to both uniform and non-uniform host connectivity configurations except for complete site failures, where resiliency is supported only for uniform configurations.
+With Resiliency module enabled, PowerStore Metro workloads remain protected against node failures, array failures, and complete site failures as long as the preferred node maintains connectivity to the surviving array.
+This resiliency applies to both uniform and non‑uniform host connectivity configurations, except in the case of complete site failure, where resiliency is supported only for uniform configurations.

 Refer to [Powerstore-Resiliency](../../../getting-started/installation/openshift/powerstore/csmoperator/csm-modules/resiliency.md) for installing the CSI PowerStore Driver with resiliency enabled.